BradleyCanty/DIY-21700-Battery-System/README.md

 2) a vehicle adapter with place-to-lock/press-to-unlock latching mechanism
 3) an off-vehicle charging station

+# TO DO
+* Take pictures of build steps
+* Write out build steps and include pictures here
+*

 It is intended to be used with Unmanned Aerial Vehicles or Unmanned Ground Vehicles: the parametric nature allows designing and building a battery system specific to the vehicle's requirements.
 As such, the value add of such a system is threefold:
 1) you can use cells of your choice (i.e., can optimize for either power output or energy capacity)
 2) you can enjoy a 50% discount by building it yourself
 3) the battery's latching mechanism presents a common interface for battery swapping (either manually or by robot arm), which vastly increases system uptime when compared to on-board charging

+Building this system consists of many steps (see 'Pre-build Steps' section and 'Build Steps' section), and requires specific tools (see 'Required Tools' section).
+As a consequence, many people may find that doing this on their own is too advanced for them.
+The way I can address this is by selling a build kit: in essence, all you would need to do upon receiving the kit is
+1) spot weld the terminals of your favorite cells (purchased separately) to the pre-wired bus bars included in the kit
+2) fasten the fully-prepared 3D printed parts and pre-populated PCBs together with screws
+3) Test the battery by performing a few charge/discharge cycles your battery charger (battery charger not in the kit) In this way, all you would need to complete the build is a suitable spot welder, hex wrenches, and a suitable battery charger.
+The web store for buying these kits is under development as of 2026/09/08

 ## Use of 21700 Cells
 Cylindrical cells having 21[mm] height and 70[mm] length (i.e. 21700 cells) are used in the battery since they are cheap, easily obtained, and have high gravimetric energy density.
 In comparison to other cells types, 18650 cells tend to have lower gravimetric energy density, while 4680 cells, prismatic cells, and pouch cells aren't widely available to the general public (as of late 2026).